Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/architecture_overview.md

 `HTML` pages for whatever it sees along the way, with little to no abstractions.
 That would be the simplest and shortest way to implement a documentation engine.

-However, it was clear Dokka may need to generate documentation from various sources (not only `Kotlin`), that users might request additional output formats (like `Markdown`), that users might need additional features like supporting custom KDoc tags or rendering `mermaid.js` diagrams from documentation in the source code - all these things would require changing a lot of code inside Dokka itself if all solutions were hardcoded.
+However, it was clear that Dokka may need to generate documentation from various sources (not only `Kotlin`), that users might request additional output formats (like `Markdown`), that users might need additional features like supporting custom KDoc tags or rendering `mermaid.js` diagrams - all these things would require changing a lot of code inside Dokka itself if all solutions were hardcoded.

 For this reason, Dokka was built from the ground up to be extensible and customizable.
 You can think of the general flow of generating documentation with Dokka as mapping one intermediate representation / abstraction into another.
-Then you, as a Dokka developer or a plugin writer, can use extension points and introduce selective changes to the model on any level without touching everything else.
+You, as a Dokka developer or a plugin writer, can use extension points and introduce selective changes to the model on any level without touching everything else.

 ## Overview of data model